MUSIC

 Assessment

-Students receive and share verbal feedback regularly with themselves and staff and are encouraged to reflect on their own work in order to improve.
-Students complete regular vocabulary tests to continue to reinforce and develop their musical vocabulary and complete practice listening questions at the start of each of their music lessons.
-Each half term also includes an assessment on either performance or composition skills which are then reviewed via audio recordings.
+Students receive both verbal and written feedback regularly as well as from their peers.
+They are encouraged to reflect on their own work to enable improvement.
+Students complete regular vocabulary tests connected to each area of study to continue to reinforce and develop their musical vocabulary.
+They complete practice listening questions that give ideas and thus feed into composition exercises and coursework.
+Each half term also includes an assessment on either performance or composition skills.
+A performance is expected each half term.

 Year 10